mpreston4/CinaSearch/README.md

 1. Clone the repository down to your local machine
 2. CD into the new project directory
+3. Create a .env file on the base-level
+4. Add SIGNING_KEY: and MOVIES_DATABASE_API_KEY:
+5. To get your SIGNING_KEY run openssl rand -hex 32 in your terminal
+6. To get your MOVIES_DATABASE_API_KEY go to https://rapidapi.com/SAdrian/api/moviesdatabase/  and subscribe
-3. Run `docker volume create movies-data`
+7. Run `docker volume create movies-data`
-4. Run `docker compose build`
+8. Run `docker compose build`
-5. Run `docker compose up`
+9. Run `docker compose up`
-6. Explore CinaSearch
+10. Explore CinaSearch